 |Mario no Photopi|

-Mario no Photopi is an extremely obscure photo editing game, originally meant for the 64DD but then retooled for the Nintendo 64.
+Mario no Photopi is an photo editing game like Mario Paint, but extremely obscure, originally meant for the 64DD but then retooled for the Nintendo 64.
 The game uses a custom cartridge with two SmartMedia slots at the top (the only one of its kind) which makes this game a nightmare to emulate.

 - 1 Camera Maker & Model Exif Text